UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 ### Keywords

-Several keywords are supported in `caf` files.
+Several keywords are supported in `cob` files.

 #### Comments: `#c:`

-Comments can be added as map entries throughout `caf` files (except inside loadable values).
+Comments can be added as map entries throughout `cob` files (except inside loadable values).

 ```json
 {